ltn22/yang-evol/draft-toutain-schc-universal-option.md

 ~~~
 {: #fig-cbor-diag title="CBOR diagnostic notation." artwork-align="center"}

-Note that the coding of rule-id-value, rule-id-lenght and rule-nature is not optimal,
+Note that the encoding of rule-id-value, rule-id-length, and rule-nature is not optimal because the delta values are higher than 23, requiring 2 bytes each in the CBOR encoding.

-since the delta is higher than 23, and correspond to 2 bytes in the CBOR encoding.
+### CORECONF Query Example

-CORECONF request to access to the target value of the Accept option is given in {{fig-query}}.
-The size of the CoAP payload is 14 bytes.
+To access the target value of the Accept option in this rule, a CORECONF query would be structured as follows.
+The size of the CoAP payload for this query is 14 bytes:

 ~~~
 REQ: FETCH </c>